claregillis/ReadAb/README.md

 Therapeutics](https://www.fabletherapeutics.com/) on a project involved in antibody design.
 I wanted to create a useful toolkit for manipulating anitbodies in R since there are none that I am aware of.

+The `bio3d` package which reads and stores pdb objects was relied upon in ReadAntibody for reading a pdb and storing the contants and its loops.
+The `plotly` package is used in both VisualizeAntibody and DisplaySimilarityMatrix to display plots (an interactive 3D plot in the former, and a heatmap in the latter.)
+The `Biostrings` package is used in the alignLoop function to represent the amino acid sequenc of the loop, and the `DECIPHER` package is used in alignLoops and assessLoopSimilarity to align sequences and calculate a distance matrix between them.

 Generative AI was used to help with creating unit tests for each function.
 Specifically, ChatGPT was prompted with the contents of the